 - Assaulting an individual with the intent to remove or irrecoverably damage a person’s body or face, can lead up to 10 years in prison and fines reaching up to $5,000.

 - Great bodily harm is defined by serious impairment of normal bodily functions and can include internal injury, burns, and poisoning.
-This charge could land you in prison for up to 10 years in prison with fines of up to $5,000.
+This charge could land you up to 10 years in prison with fines of up to $5,000.

-- Assaulting someone with the intent to Murder is just that, attempting to kill someone.
-A conviction can carry up to life in prison.
+- Assaulting someone with the intent to murder can carry up to life in prison if convicted.

-If any of the above are committed on a person whom you have a domestic relationship with, it is highly possible that the amount jail time served will increase.
-In addition, if any of the charges above are committed on a pregnant woman with a blatant disregard to the fetus, you could be facing a life sentence.
+If any of the above crimes are committed against a person whom you have a domestic relationship with, it is highly possible that the amount of jail time served will increase.
+In addition, if any of the charges above are committed on a pregnant woman with a blatant disregard to the fetus, you could face a life sentence.